Frencil/galaxy_of_nuclides/README.md

 Current Development
 ===================

-Presently the display structures all the data and corresponding SVG elements in (what I think is) a very sane and robust way.
-Current development is focused on utilizing D3's powerful selectors to reimplement the primary transition between Periodic Table of Elements and Chart of Nuclides.
+Presently the display structures all the data and corresponding SVG elements in robust way that affords a high level of control and flexibility.
+Transition between three layouts (Preiodic Table, Chart of Nuclides, and Element Detail) are mostly defined but still need some refinement.
+Images provided by [images-of-elements.com](http://images-of-elements.com/) are now visible in the Element Detail layout, and stubs for additional information in all layouts are working.

-In general the arc of development movign forward will be to reimplement all of the best functional elements of the original Processing program in SVG using D3.
-Such features include:
+Major features still to be implemented:

-* Coloring all elements/nucldies with an attractive color scale to represent some dimension of data (e.g. nuclide count)
+* Applying meaning to the coloring of all elements/nucldies with a key to identify significance
-* A "time slider" for controlling elapsed time and illustrating half life decay
+* The "time slider" - UI to control elapsed time for the illustration of radioactive decay and the concept of half life
-* Pulling back in the gorgeous images provided by [images-of-elements.com/](http://images-of-elements.com/) which are mirrored here in the repo
+* Smoother / slower transitions between layouts, perhaps with user control for proceeding and text description of steps
+* Info.
+Lots of info.
+All info boxes on all layouts need content!

 General
 =======